 But if one partner wants out and the other is still fully committed to the relationship, the exiting partner must now face the sorrow they are likely to cause and deal with his or her own distress at creating it.
 Over decades of working with couples, I have seen many people suffer the wounds of these types of conflicts.

-They ask me for guidance on how to leave without causing any more distress than necessary.
+They ask me for guidance on how to leave a partner without causing any more distress than necessary.